Rhinoplasty (Nose Surgery)

 Rhinoplasty may be performed through either a closed or open approach.
 Closed rhinoplasty involves incisions inside the nasal cavities, eliminating any visible scarring afterward.
 Open rhinoplasty adds a small incision across the tissue underneath the nose that separates the nostrils, known as the columella.
 Your surgeon will determine the optimal method for you based on the amount of correction necessary.
 Through the incisions, your surgeon will make the appropriate repairs to the nose to enhance the appearance and function if appropriate.
 If additional cartilage is needed to reshape the nose, it is frequently taken from the ear, and this can be done at the same time as the rhinoplasty.

 What should I expect after surgery?

-What are the risks and complications with this procedure?
+What are the risks associated with rhinoplasty?

 Every surgery carries a degree of risk, including the following: